 After installing Tyre, follow these steps:

-10. If I use 'Reverse' to ride/drive
+10. When I use 'Reverse' to ride/drive

 my trip the other way round, the route seems to have errors.